wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-1.&emsp;Before miracle workers are ready to undertake miracle workers’ function in this world, it is essential that miracle workers fully understand the fear of release.
+1. Before miracle workers are ready to undertake miracle workers’ function in this world, it is essential that miracle workers fully understand the fear of release.
 ²Otherwise miracle workers may unwittingly foster the belief that release is imprisonment, a belief that is already very prevalent.
 3The misperception that release is imprisonment arises in turn from the belief that harm can be limited to the body.
 ⁴Believing release is imprisonment is because of the underlying fear that the mind can hurt itself.